armankir/welcomebot/README.md

 - Host your bot on a VPS or Heroku.
 - Ta-Da!
 You have made a working discord bot!

-# Legal

-There is none, use it however you want.

 # Any more questions?

 You can DM me on discord, @Arman#8145, or you can just use YouTube, its a good resource.